mpaitgt/Project_1/README.md

 ## Functionality

 * Currently, No Installation necessary.
 Simply navigate to [the Medo webpage](https://mpaitgt.github.io/Project_1/) to begin using.
 * Google Chrome is our recommended web browser, but your preferred browser will work as well.
 * User can input an artist/movie's name and add them to their respective list
+* A list item will display the following:
+    * The tile of the artist/band
+    * The amount of time that has passed since the item was first added
+    * A like button
+    * A removed button
-* Clicking on a list item will generate the proper return info (music/movie)
+* Clicking on a list item will pop-up the proper return info
+    * Movies
+        * Movie Poster
+        * Release Date
+        * Synopsis
+        * Embedded Video Trailer
+    * Music
+        * Album Art
+        * Genres
+        * Biography
+        * Similar Artists
-* User can LIKE a list item, which will:
+* User can *LIKE* a list item, which will:
     * Dynamically generate a list of recommended musicians/movies
     * Add the item to the top-left Favorites dropdown medo list
-* Users can REMOVE [X] any list item they no longer wish to save
+* Users can *REMOVE* [X] any list item they no longer wish to save
-* Interacting with the

 ----